abpio/abp-commercial-docs/en/modules/cms-kit/contact-form.md

 `CmsKitContactOptions` properties:

-* `IsRecaptchaEnabled` (default: false): This flag enables or disables the reCaptcha for contact form.
+* `IsRecaptchaEnabled` (default: false): This flag enables or disables the reCaptcha for the contact form.
 You can set it as **true** if you want to use reCaptcha in your contact form.

 If you set **IsRecaptchaEnabled** as **true**, you also need to specify **SiteKey** and **SiteSecret** options for reCaptcha.
 To do that, add **CmsKit:Contact** section into your `appsettings.json` file: